Percolation and disorder-resistance in cellular automata: Definitions, examples and preliminary results

 \subsection{Compliance}

-In this section we formally introduce various families of web CA. As mentioned already, these will have $3$ states and range $2$.
-Thus the state of a site is $\xi_t(x)\in\{0,1,2\}$ for $x\in\bZ$ and $t\in[0,\infty)$, and the evolution is given by for some function $f$.
+In this section, we formally introduce various families of web CA. As mentioned already, these will have $3$ states and range $2$.
+Thus, the state of a site is $\xi_t(x)\in\{0,1,2\}$ for $x\in\bZ$ and $t\in[0,\infty)$, and the evolution is given by